andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 - CFDouble
 - CFChar
 - CFFun ``CFType -> CFType -> CFType`` Callbacks can be registered in the host technology via parameters that have CFFun type.
-  The back-end should be capable of embeded functions that are defined in Idris side and compiled to the host technology.
+  The back-end should be capable of embedded functions that are defined in Idris side and compiled to the host technology.
 If the custom back-end supports higher order functions then it should be used to implement the support for this kind of FFI type.
-An example of this can be found in the Callbacks section of FFI as in the ``applyFnIO`` section.
-TODO
 - CFIORes ``CFType -> CFType`` Any PrimIO defined computation will have this extra layer.
 Pure functions shouldn't have any observable IO effect on the program state in the host technology implemented runtime.
   NOTE: IORes is also used when callback functions are registered in the